Rensvandeschoot/Tutorials/R/R-regression-frequentist.md

 Of course, we should never base our decisions on single criterions only.
 Luckily, there are several additional measures that we can take into account.
 A very popular measure is the confidence interval.
-To get the confidence intervals for the model parameter use the `confint()` function.
+To get the confidence intervals for the model parameters use the `confint()` function.

   <p>&nbsp;</p>